bladewolf55/dotnet-maui-progression/docs/Maui.Progression.Post.03/Maui.Progression.Post.03.md

 We'll use this interface later to test our ViewModel.

-> The principles here are A) to program to the interface, and B) dependency injection.
+> The principles here are A) program to the interface, and B) dependency injection.
 By injecting an interface, we can mock the behavior later.

 Add a class named `NumberMapper.cs` to DomainServices.